 Whippoorwill Acoustics is proud to have sponsored the International Autoharp Championship at the Walnut Valley Festival.
 Congratulations to winner Cindy Harris, Steve Luper, who selected the Sapele Whippoorwill autoharp as his prize, and George Haig who placed third.Hope to see you there in 2024!Autoharps come in two varieties, depending on the scale to which the strings are tuned: chromatic and diatonic.
 Chromatic autoharp strings are tuned to the 12-note chromatic scale (think of all the black and white keys on the piano), often have 21 chord bars and typically can play in as many as seven keys.
 Diatonic autoharps only play in a limited number of related keys, usually three or less, and have strings tuned to the seven, eight, or nine notes found in the major scales of those keys (think only the white keys of the piano, or white keys plus one or two black keys).
-Limiting the number of notes allows many of the notes in each scale to be doubled, giving a diatonic autoharp a louder and fuller sound than a chromatic autoharp.In my acoustical experiments, we have discovered that it is possible to voice the autoharp in two different ways by carefully positioning the braces and sound hole.
-The first voicing gives a very bright voice to the autoharp and produces excellant note separation.
-The second voicing gives a better balance of bass to treble notes, and minimizes the dead string noise (the clack that you get when accidently plucking a string that is damped by the felt).
-The voicings of the autoharps are listed in the descriptions below.Each Whippoorwill Acoustics autoharp comes with tuning wrenches, a really nice gig bag, a string schedule, and instructions for taking care of your autoharp.Any autoharp purchased directly from us can be customized with your desired chord set and chord bar layout at no extra charge.
-If you purchase an autoharp at a retail store and wish to have the chord bars customized, call us at (260) 249-5561 and we will be happy to make arrangements to do so.Browse our in-stock chromatic and diatonic autoharps below.
-If you don’t see exactly what you want there, you can skip to the section about ordering your own custom-built autoharp.
+Limiting the number of notes allows many of the notes in each scale to be doubled, giving a diatonic autoharp a louder and fuller sound than a chromatic autoharp.In my acoustical experiments, I have discovered that it is possible to voice the autoharp in two different ways by carefully positioning the braces and sound hole.
+The first voicing gives a very bright voice to the autoharp and produces excellent note separation.
+The second voicing gives a better balance of bass to treble notes, and minimizes the dead string noise (the clack that you get when accidentally plucking a string that is damped by the felt).
+My personal preference is for the balanced voicing, so that is what I usually build.
+However, I would be happy to build you an autoharp with either voicing.Whippoorwill Acoustics autoharps sound great in all keys, so there is no need to do anything during construction to “tune” the body to a certain note or key.Like many acoustic instruments, autoharps have a softwood plate and a hardwood plate.
+Unlike guitars, autoharps have a front/back symmetry that permits the plates to be swapped.
+The backs of our autoharps are generally spruce, a softwood, while the tops are usually hardwood.
+We do this for two reasons.
+1. Musicians have found that Autoharps with a spruce back tend to have more even sound quality across the different octaves than those with a spruce top.
+2. Why would you want to hide the beautiful hardwood by putting it on the back of the autoharp?
+Spruce is beautiful in its own way, but it is much more subtle than that of the hardwoods.Every Whippoorwill Acoustics autoharp comes with fine tuners, tuning wrenches, a really nice gig bag, a string schedule, and instructions for taking care of your autoharp.
+Customizing the chords and chord bar layout to your specific desires is included in the purchase price.
+A magnetic pickup can be added to any autoharp in stock for an extra charge.
+If you don’t see exactly what you want there, see the section below about ordering your own custom-built autoharp.